TaraTripsGuidesItineraries

 How many days do I need in Siquijor?

-Three days is ideal for first-timers.
+Three days is ideal for first-time travelers.
 You can cover the island loop, Cambugahay Falls, and at least one snorkeling or beach day without rushing.

 Can I explore Siquijor without a scooter?